fsaiz97/fix-accessibility-bear-website/instructions.md

 ## Brief

 You are a front end developer tasked with the job of fixing the accessibility of an existing website.
-You can find the code for the website inside the [fix-this-website](./fix-this-website) folder of this bracnch.
+You can find the code for the website inside the [fix-this-website](./fix-this-website) folder of this branch.

 Copy the inaccessible website code to a new repo.
 From there you can make your fixes.